Great West Life Assurance Co. Can Buys 28,530 Shares of CrowdStrike Holdings, Inc. (NASDAQ:CRWD)

 Great West Life Assurance Co.
-Can boosted its stake in CrowdStrike Holdings, Inc. (NASDAQ:CRWD) by 30.4% during the 1st quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 122,266 shares of the company’s stock after acquiring an additional 28,530 shares during the period.
+Can grew its stake in CrowdStrike Holdings, Inc. (NASDAQ:CRWD) by 30.4% in the 1st quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 122,266 shares of the company’s stock after purchasing an additional 28,530 shares during the quarter.
 Great West Life Assurance Co.
-Can’s holdings in CrowdStrike were worth $22,241,000 as of its most recent filing with the SEC.
+Can’s holdings in CrowdStrike were worth $22,241,000 at the end of the most recent quarter.

-A number of other hedge funds also recently made changes to their positions in CRWD.
-Los Angeles Capital Management LLC raised its position in CrowdStrike by 34.9% in the fourth quarter.
-Los Angeles Capital Management LLC now owns 69,025 shares of the company’s stock worth $14,621,000 after acquiring an additional 17,870 shares during the period.
-Baird Financial Group Inc. raised its position in shares of CrowdStrike by 1.6% in the fourth quarter.
-Baird Financial Group Inc. now owns 7,391 shares of the company’s stock valued at $1,565,000 after purchasing an additional 118 shares during the period.
-Healthcare of Ontario Pension Plan Trust Fund raised its position in shares of CrowdStrike by 27.0% in the fourth quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 32,729 shares of the company’s stock valued at $6,933,000 after purchasing an additional 6,958 shares during the period.
-Magnetar Financial LLC bought a new stake in shares of CrowdStrike in the fourth quarter valued at approximately $278,000.
-Finally, Prospera Financial Services Inc raised its position in shares of CrowdStrike by 9.4% in the fourth quarter.
-Prospera Financial Services Inc now owns 2,137 shares of the company’s stock valued at $453,000 after purchasing an additional 183 shares during the period.
-59.98% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors also recently modified their holdings of CRWD.
+Norges Bank bought a new position in CrowdStrike in the 4th quarter worth $304,125,000.
+BlackRock Inc. increased its stake in shares of CrowdStrike by 10.5% in the 1st quarter.
+BlackRock Inc. now owns 12,353,350 shares of the company’s stock worth $2,254,610,000 after acquiring an additional 1,176,184 shares in the last quarter.
+Morgan Stanley increased its stake in shares of CrowdStrike by 121.6% in the 4th quarter.
+Morgan Stanley now owns 1,575,128 shares of the company’s stock worth $333,645,000 after acquiring an additional 864,482 shares in the last quarter.
+Janus Henderson Group PLC increased its stake in shares of CrowdStrike by 971.5% in the 1st quarter.
+Janus Henderson Group PLC now owns 555,641 shares of the company’s stock worth $101,429,000 after acquiring an additional 503,785 shares in the last quarter.
+Finally, Scge Management L.P. increased its stake in shares of CrowdStrike by 47.9% in the 4th quarter.
+Scge Management L.P. now owns 1,450,000 shares of the company’s stock worth $307,139,000 after acquiring an additional 469,870 shares in the last quarter.
+Institutional investors and hedge funds own 59.98% of the company’s stock.

+Several brokerages recently issued reports on CRWD.
+Needham & Company LLC reiterated a “buy” rating and issued a $277.00 price target on shares of CrowdStrike in a research note on Friday.
+Berenberg Bank began coverage on shares of CrowdStrike in a research note on Tuesday, April 20th.
+They issued a “buy” rating and a $260.00 price target for the company.
+Royal Bank of Canada increased their price target on shares of CrowdStrike from $250.00 to $259.00 and gave the stock an “outperform” rating in a research note on Friday, June 4th.
+Stifel Nicolaus raised shares of CrowdStrike from a “hold” rating to a “buy” rating and increased their price objective for the company from $240.00 to $300.00 in a research report on Monday, June 21st.
+Finally, KGI Securities began coverage on shares of CrowdStrike in a research report on Thursday, July 1st.
+They set an “outperform” rating on the stock.
+Two equities research analysts have rated the stock with a hold rating and twenty-five have given a buy rating to the stock.
+The company presently has a consensus rating of “Buy” and an average price target of $258.31.

+CrowdStrike (NASDAQ:CRWD) last issued its quarterly earnings data on Wednesday, June 2nd.
+The company reported $0.10 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.06 by $0.04.
+CrowdStrike had a negative net margin of 15.86% and a negative return on equity of 11.89%.
+The firm had revenue of $302.80 million for the quarter, compared to analysts’ expectations of $291.77 million.
+During the same quarter in the prior year, the business earned $0.02 EPS.
+The business’s quarterly revenue was up 70.0% on a year-over-year basis.
+Equities analysts forecast that CrowdStrike Holdings, Inc. will post -0.5 earnings per share for the current year.

-In related news, CAO Abhishek Maheshwari sold 3,198 shares of the stock in a transaction dated Monday, June 21st.
-The shares were sold at an average price of $237.35, for a total transaction of $759,045.30.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, insider Michael J. Carpenter sold 33,027 shares of the stock in a transaction dated Thursday, April 22nd.
-The shares were sold at an average price of $218.28, for a total transaction of $7,209,133.56.
-The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 247,844 shares of company stock valued at $51,662,004.
+In other CrowdStrike news, Director Gerhard Watzinger sold 5,000 shares of the firm’s stock in a transaction that occurred on Friday, July 9th.
+The shares were sold at an average price of $262.61, for a total transaction of $1,313,050.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, insider Shawn Henry sold 7,000 shares of the firm’s stock in a transaction that occurred on Tuesday, April 27th.
+The stock was sold at an average price of $225.35, for a total transaction of $1,577,450.00.
+In the last 90 days, insiders have sold 247,844 shares of company stock worth $51,662,004.
 8.64% of the stock is owned by company insiders.

-CrowdStrike (NASDAQ:CRWD) last issued its quarterly earnings results on Wednesday, June 2nd.
-The company reported $0.10 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.06 by $0.04.
-The company had revenue of $302.80 million during the quarter, compared to analyst estimates of $291.77 million.
-CrowdStrike had a negative net margin of 15.86% and a negative return on equity of 11.89%.
-CrowdStrike’s quarterly revenue was up 70.0% compared to the same quarter last year.
-During the same period last year, the business earned $0.02 EPS.
-Equities analysts anticipate that CrowdStrike Holdings, Inc. will post -0.5 EPS for the current fiscal year.

 CrowdStrike Holdings, Inc provides cloud-delivered solutions for endpoint and cloud workload protection in the United States, Australia, Germany, India, Israel, Romania, and the United Kingdom.
 It offers 19 cloud modules on its Falcon platform through a software as a service subscription-based model that covers various security markets, such as corporate workload security, security and vulnerability management, managed security services, IT operations management, threat intelligence services, identity protection, and log management.